 PDK also integrates with ButterflyMX’s video intercom system, which is specifically designed to enable safe and seamless visitor access at multifamily and commercial properties.
 This integration ensures that whenever you add, update, or delete tenants within ProdataKey’s system, the data is automatically updated within ButterflyMX.
 So, you’ll save the time and hassle of maintaining two databases.

-The cost of ProdataKey products is not listed on the company’s website.
+The cost of ProdataKey single-door and multi-door access control hardware isn’t listed on the company’s website.
 So, contact PDK for a custom quote.